201-seattle-201d61-joseph-zabaleta/201-reading-notes/class-03.md

 CSS can control how we manipulate these boxes in html by controling the border, size, margins, padding and location in the browswer.

+Highlights
+-Box Dimensions
+  -Top, right, bottom, left
+-Limiting Width
+  -min-width and max-width
+-Limiting Height
+  -min-height and max-height
+-Overflowing Content
+  -overflow: hidden and overflow: scroll
+-Border, Margin, Padding
+  -Border surrounds an element
+  -Margin is the buffer on the outside of border -Padding is the space between the border and the content in the a box -White Space, Vertical Margin
+  -Space between items is refered to as White space.
+  -Vertical margin top and bottom margins do not add but the largest one is used -Border Width, Style, and Color
+  -Border width: thin, medium, thick and can be expressed shorthand by 3px 3px 3px 3px , four values
+  -Style: controls the look of the border such as: solid, dotted, dashed......
+  -Color: border color on all sides or individual sides ... border-color: red;
+-Centering Content
+  -Can be tricky , but using auto in the margin along with setting the width of the box element.
+If you do not set the width, the element will not be able to auto adjust the left and right margins do center the object.

 ## JS BOOK READINGS